rickydtran/mitra/README.md

 * Store pathway from source to destination from from Short Path Algorithm
 * Implement Heap to Lower Time Complexity of Short Path Algorithm
 * Function that computes gems needed from source to destination
+* Use hash map for string lookup pointer retrieval.
+Reduces lookup from O(n) to constant time.